TimoFreiberg/typestate-post/suitability-examples.md

 # The Case for the Typestate Pattern - Actually It Depends

+TODO ~tilde surrounded parts~ should be rephrased

-So far, I introduced several approaches to designing types to represent states in Rust.
+So far, I introduced several approaches on how to represent states in Rust.
-I presented them in a clear order from worst to best, but this is not an objective ordering.
+I presented them in a clear order from worst to best, but this ~is not an objective~ ordering.
 I simply chose an algorithm that suited the typestate pattern well, for a few reasons:

 ## Simple state transitions

-One of them is that the state transitions looked like this:
+The first reason is that the state transitions looked like this:

 image::states.svg["New, Invalid, Validated, Work In Progress, Waiting for Payment, Paid/Archived"]

-Note that most states are followed by exactly a single other state - the Invalid state even represents an early exit which was easy to model with a `return` (or a `?`).
+Note that most states transition into exactly one new state.
+Only the `New` state can transition to either `Validated` or `Invalid`, but the `Invalid` state leads to an early exit which is easy to model with a `return` (or a `?`).

 Function signatures for state transitions looked equivalent to this: